Our Sponsors

 Click here to insert a picture from SharePoint.
 Click here to insert a picture from SharePoint.

-Diabetes is a disease that affects the way the body uses food for energy.
+Diabetes is a condition that affects the way the body uses food for energy.
 There are different types of diabetes.
-Type 1 diabetes is one of the most common childhood chronic diseases.
-It affects about 1 in 400 children, adolescents and young adults under 20 years of age.
+Type 1 diabetes is one of the most common chronic diseases affecting children and teens.

-Currently, once diagnosed, type 1 diabetes is a lifelong disease with no known cure.
-However, there are very effective treatments for type 1 diabetes.
+Currently, type 1 diabetes is a lifelong condition with no known cure.
+However, highly effective treatments are available to manage the disease.
+With the right care and support, people with type 1 diabetes can lead healthy, fulfilling lives.

 What causes type 1 diabetes?

-Type 1 diabetes happens when the body cannot make enough insulin.
+Type 1 diabetes happens when the body cannot make enough of the hormone insulin.
 Nutrients in food are changed into a form of sugar called glucose.
-Insulin allows glucose to move from the bloodstream into the cells to be used for energy.
+Insulin allows glucose to move from the bloodstream into cells throughout the body to be used for energy.

 Without insulin, glucose is "stuck" in the bloodstream.
-This leads to a high level of glucose in the blood, which can cause damage in the body.
+This leads to high blood glucose levels (hyperglycemia), which can cause damage in the body.

 Symptoms of type 1 diabetes